triton-inference-server/redis_cache/README.md

 | wait_timeout | No | The maximum time, in milliseconds to wait for a connection from the pool.                                                                   | 100 |

+## Monitoring and Observability

+There are many ways to go about monitoring what's going on in Redis.
+One popular mode is to export metrics data from Redis to Prometheus, and use Grafana to observe them.

+* If you're using OSS Redis, use the [Redis Exporter](https://grafana.com/oss/prometheus/exporters/redis-exporter/) to export metrics from Redis into.
+* If you're using [Redis Enterprise](https://docs.redis.com/latest/rs/clusters/monitoring/prometheus-integration/) or [Redis Cloud](https://docs.redis.com/latest/rc/cloud-integrations/prometheus-integration/) you can use the built-in integrations for Prometheus

 ## Example

 You can try out the Redis Cache with Triton in docker: